Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 Bennett, Burns, Chumley, Magnuson, McCravy, Taylor, Haddon, Pope, Gilliam, Forrest, Hosey, Wooten, May, Dabney, McGarry, Jones, Hixon, Hiott, Bustos, Nutt, Yow, Huggins, Daning, D.C.
 Moss, Stringer, Davis, West, M.M.
 Smith, J.E.
 Johnson, Brittain, McGinnis, Fry, Jordan, Caskey, Allison, Cogswell, Crawford, Gatch, Murphy, Simrill, Thayer, Elliott, G.R.
 Smith, Bannister, B. Newton, Morgan, Hyde, T. Moore, V.S.
-Moss, Herbkersman, Oremus, Ligon and W. Newton
+Moss, Herbkersman, Oremus, Ligon, W. Newton and B. Cox

 Document Path: l:\council\bills\jn\3276wab21.docx